 Unfortunately for many couples with this dynamic, if the levels of over-functioning and under-functioning are too great, resentment usually take hold on both sides and it results in a break up.

 On a final note, it is important to point out that the optimal functioning person is an ideal that is not typically achieved by someone for an on-going period of time.
-Many people drift into low levels of UF or OF based on what is happening in life and what their tendencies toward connecting with others are.
+There can also be inconsistencies in under and overfunctioning, where people are optimally or overfunctioning at work, and underfunctioning at home or in their relationship.
+Many people also drift into low levels of UF or OF based on what is happening in life.
 We all struggle to make everything work at times, and we need help from people in our lives that care about us.
 However, these issues get bigger when they become fixed patterns, or when larger life and relationship problems emerge as a result.
 When that is the case, counseling can be very helpful.